Fluffy Almond Flour Pancakes (Gluten-Free)

 Calories: 146kcalCarbohydrates: 9gProtein: 4gFat: 11gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 4gTrans Fat: 0.02gCholesterol: 55mgSodium: 196mgPotassium: 31mgFiber: 1gSugar: 2gVitamin A: 80IUVitamin C: 0.01mgCalcium: 80mgIron: 1mg

-Keyword gluten free, grain-free, pancakes
+Keyword almond flour pancakes, gluten free, gluten-free pancakes, grain-free, pancakes

 7 Comments